-programme
+P 9 p.
+0 g. a

 Programme A Programme B

-Drop test -
+Drop test

-Hammering test -
+Hammering test

 Visual testing Visual testing

 Non-desrtuctive testing Non-desrtuctive testing

-Extended non-desrtuctive

-testing
+Extended non-desituctive testing

 8.4.2.2 Drop test.

 Each anchor fluke and shank shall survive dropping from a height of 4 m on to a steel slab without fracturing.
 The steel slab shall have an adequate thickness to resist the impact of the dropped component.